Student FAQs about Unit Feedback

 Academic teaching staff will see reports which provide a summary of ratings for the unit and or the teaching, and each of the comments provided.

 The Unit Assessor will see a summary of teaching and unit ratings, plus all of the comments students made about their unit.

 Executive Deans and other senior staff are provided with reports of summarised ratings for each unit, plus student comments.

 All staff and students can view summarised Unit Feedback ratings for Faculties and the University on the Unit Feedback website.

 The University will not use or disclose your personal information in any other way without your consent, unless authorised or required by law.

-A: Unit assessors and academic teaching staff frequently make changes to unit delivery and teaching methods as a result of student feedback.
+Unit assessors and academic teaching staff frequently make changes to unit delivery and teaching methods as a result of student feedback.
 If you are unsure, ask your Unit Assessor or academic teaching staff what changes they have made as a result of previous Unit Feedback comments and ratings.